pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 ## How to run

 The code is run from the executable file `saa.exe` (on Windows) or `saa.out` (on Linux/Mac) in the `main` folder with the filename of the dataset as an additional argument.
 The data is assumed to be in the `data` folder and should end with `.dat` extension.
+The data should be encoded as binary strings of the form `0101100101` where the variables are read from right to left.

 ### Example: